DaniGlass/algolia_wine/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may want to know:

-* Ruby version
+* Requires Ruby on Rails version: Rails 5.2.3, use rails -v to find out your version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Git clone repository to begin

+* start by initalizing the database and models run: rails db:migrate

-* How to run the test suite
+* to start the server run: rails s

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* in your browser window visit: localhost:3000

+* enter a search and get results in seconds!

+* the ui is... not my bed work